 Find a good online stock broker and open an account.
-Become familiarized with the layout and to take advantage of the free trading tools offered to clients only.
-Some brokers even offer virtual trading which is extremely beneficial because you can trade with play money.
-You can find a list of brokers that support virtual trading on StockBrokers.com.
+Become familiarized with the layout and to take advantage of the free trading tools and research offered to clients only.
+Some brokers even offer virtual trading which is extremely beneficial because you can trade with play money (see #9 below).
+A great tool for comparing online brokers can be found at StockBrokers.com.

 Books provide a wealth of information and are inexpensive compared to the costs of classes, seminars, and educational DVDs sold across the web.
-Here on the site I have a full list of 20 great stock trading books for investors to consider.
-My personal all time favorite is How to Make Money in Stocks by William O’Neil, founder of CANSLIM Trading (find more books written by William O’Neil).
+Here on the site we have a full list of 20 great stock trading books for investors to consider.
+My personal all-time favorite is How to Make Money in Stocks by William O’Neil, founder of CANSLIM Trading which is pictured below.

 A mentor could be a family member, a friend, a past or current professor, co-worker, or any individual that has a fundamental understanding of the stock market.
 A good mentor is willing to answer questions, provide help, recommend useful resources, and keep spirits up when the market gets tough.
 All successful investors of the past and present have had mentors during their early days.

 News sites such as Yahoo Finance and Google Finance serve as a great resource for new investors.
 For in depth coverage, look no further than the Wall Street Journal and Bloomberg.
 By monitoring the markets each day and reading headline stories investors can expose themselves to trends, 3rd party analysis, not to mention economic concepts and general business.
 Pulling quotes and observing fundamental data can also serve as another good source of exposure.

 Paying for research and analysis can be both educational and useful.
 Some investors may find watching or observing market professionals to be more beneficial than trying to apply newly learned lessons themselves.
-There are many paid subscription sites available across the web, the key is in finding the right ones for you.
+There are a slew of paid subscription sites available across the web, the key is in finding the right ones for you.
 View a list of the services I use use myself which include Dan Zanger and Bespoke Premium.
 Other well respected services include Investors.com and Morningstar, to name two.

 Seminars can provide valuable insight into the overall market and specific investment types.
 Most seminars will focus on one specific aspect of the market and how the speaker has found success utilizing their own strategies over the years.
 Examples include Dan Zanger and Mark Minervini.
 Not all seminars have be paid for either.
 Some seminars are provided free which can be a beneficial experience, just be conscious of the sales pitch that will almost always come at the end.

-Join over 17,000 other investors and receive our daily posts via email using the subscribe box below or on the sidebar, or subscribe via a reader.
-I invite all new investors to make StockTradingToGo a part of their daily investment routine. 😎
+Join over 17,000 other investors and receive our daily posts via email using the subscribe box below or on the sidebar.
+I invite all new investors to make StockTrader.com a part of their daily investment routine. 😎

 LEARN STOCK CHARTS: Read my 156 page interactive course, The Interactive Guide to Technical Analysis, to learn how to perform technical analysis and trade more profitably.